-Before turning to the proof of the Theorem in the next section we conclude the present one by extending some of the considerations from the quadratic residues of $- 1$ modulo a given Markoff number $\mathfrak{m}= \frac{m}{3}$ which are determined by a Markoff triple dominated by $m$ to arbitrary quadratic residues of $- 1$ \ modulo a given Markoff number.
+We conclude the present section by extending some of the considerations from the quadratic residues of $- 1$ modulo a given Markoff number $\mathfrak{m}= \frac{m}{3}$ which are determined by a Markoff triple dominated by $m$ to arbitrary quadratic residues of $- 1$ \ modulo a given Markoff number.
 We will particularly focus on the divisibility property (4.24) in Corollary 4.8 in this larger context.
 The first objective is to obtain a characterization of the equivalence classes of these quadratic residues in terms of factorizations of the corresponding Markoff number.
 Throughout we shall be using the following notation.
-Let $\mathbbm{m}= \frac{m}{3}$ if $m$ is odd, and $\mathbbm{m}= \frac{m}{6}$ if $m$ is even.
+Let $\mathbb{m}= \frac{m}{3}$ if $m$ is odd, and $\mathbb{m}= \frac{m}{6}$ if $m$ is even.

-{\tmstrong{4.10 Lemma}} a) Let $n$ be an integer such that $n^2 + 1 =\mathbbm{m}l$.
-Then there exists a (unique) ordered pair $(p, q)$ of relatively prime positive integers $p$ and $q$ such that $\mathbbm{m}= p q$ and
+{\tmstrong{4.10 Lemma}} a) Let $n$ be an integer such that $n^2 + 1 =\mathbb{m}l$.
+Then there exists a (unique) ordered pair $(p, q)$ of relatively prime positive integers $p$ and $q$ such that $\mathbb{m}= p q$ and

 (4.54)